-Atlas Genetics is creating a new category of in vitro diagnostics focused on decentralized, near-patient and Point-of-Care (POC) testing for everyone.
+Atlas Genetics is creating a new category of in vitro diagnostics designed for decentralized Point-of-Care (POC) testing for everyone.
 With routine testing rapidly moving from the “hub” to the “spokes,” Atlas’s io® platform is poised to benefit from this growing trend in decentralized testing.
 The company’s proprietary technology platform positions Atlas in the vanguard of the rapidly evolving and increasingly patient-directed landscape of consumer diagnostics, where convenience, rapid “test and treat,” and portability of platform are becoming critical to success.
 Atlas aims to meet patients where they are and improve patient outcomes by arming healthcare professionals with a simple-to-use, rapid and cost-effective solution for on-demand diagnosis of infectious diseases.
-Rapid turnaround times, high accuracy and low cost are hallmarks of the company’s broad platform for a broad range of infectious diseases.
-The io® platform offers a sample-to-answer time of 30 minutes, or less, making it possible to carry out infectious disease tests in primary care clinics and physicians’ offices anywhere.
+A sample-answer time of 30 mins, high accuracy and low cost are hallmarks of the company’s broad platform for a broad range of infectious diseases.

 He has worked on a full spectrum of analytical technologies including immunochemistry, electrochemistry, nucleic acid, cell counting, single cell analysis, sequencing and genomic physical mapping for structural variants.
 An engineer by trade that has spent most of his career in material science and biology related sectors.

 His earlier career was spent in both US and European large corporates involving polymers and semi-finished products used in drug delivery, woundcare, medical devices and electronics.

 Jonathan is a member of the Institute of Chartered Accountants in England and Wales.